 Committal proceedings for unpaid Council Tax

-If we're unable to collect an amount of outstanding Council Tax, for which a Court Order (liability order) has been issued by the Magistrates' Court using other recovery methods, including the use of Enforcement Agents, then the Council may apply to the Magistrates' Court for the issue of a Warrant of Commitment.
+If we are unable to collect an amount of outstanding Council Tax using other recovery methods, including the use of Enforcement Agents, we may apply to the Magistrates' Court for the issue of a Warrant of Commitment.

 Committal summons advice